BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 Revenue received by a validator's pool is split between the validator and its delegators.
 The validator can apply a commission on the part of the revenue that goes to its delegators.
 This commission is set as a percentage.
-Each validator is free to set its initial commission, maximum daily commission change rate and maximum commission.
-Evmos enforces the parameter that each validator sets.
+Each validator is free to set its initial commission, maximum daily commission change rate and maximum commission. buatne enforces the parameter that each validator sets.
 These parameters can only be defined when initially declaring candidacy, and may only be constrained further after being declared.

 </details>